 Sexual Orientation and Identity

-I have worked with many people in the LGBTQ community regarding issues such as coming out, becoming comfortable with their own sexual orientation and identity, as well as life issues which occur in individuals and couples.
-Sexual fluidity, questioning, finding answers and acceptance of self are frequently top of mind for this population.
+I have worked with many people in the LGBTQ+ community regarding issues such as coming out, becoming comfortable with their own sexual orientation and identity, as well as life issues which occur in individuals and couples.
+Sexual fluidity, questioning, finding answers and acceptance of self are frequently top of mind.
 As we increasingly understand the vast arena of sexual needs and preferences, we think in broader terms.
 I understand that safety is particularly important, and it is of the utmost importance to me to provide an accepting, non-judgmental environment for this work to take place.